CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/05c-Secure-your-Fabric-data-warehouse.md

 In this lab you learn how to:

-- Configure many-to-many relationships
+- Task 1: Configure many-to-many relationships

-- Enforce row-level security
+- Task 2: Enforce row-level security

 ## Lab objectives
 In this lab, you will perform: